Drop Test Simulation

 Compounding the severity of the drop event on consumer packaged goods (CPG) and electronic products are the difficulties design engineers face in understanding failure modes and meeting project deadlines with lengthy trial-and-error test cycles.
 Even creating test prototypes that accurately represent production products is challenging, and drop testing, with many possible impact angles and scenarios, is inherently time consuming.

 Fortunately today several popular commercial software packages have drop test analysis capabilities, including ANSYS, ABAQUS, LS-DYNA, and others.
 Drop test simulation tools allow Modeling and Simulation engineers to quickly predict product drop performance and modify the design to meet the specified use criteria.
-The accuracy of drop test simulations are dependent on many criteria, especially the knowledge and experience of the analyst, and are most often accompanied by corroborative physical testing.
+The accuracy of drop test simulations are dependent on many criteria, especially the knowledge and experience of the analyst, accurate FEA Material Properties, and are most often accompanied by corroborative physical testing.

 Learn more about ASTM Drop Test Standards.